Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Constraints on the inflaton potential in the KKLT model

 Till now, we have merely considered the posterior distributions of the model parameters constrained by the NANOGrav 15-year data set.
 However, these parameters should not only guarantee the GW spectrum, but also must satisfy the constraints on the PBH abundance $f_{\rm PBH}$ at the same time.
 As a consequence, the parameter spaces in Fig. \ref{fig2} are still too large.
 To address this, we calculate $f_{\rm PBH}$ with two different sets of model parameters, both satisfying the posterior distributions in Fig. \ref{fig2}.
 The first set is $\phi_0=2.39$, $\log_{10}\sigma=-1.631$, and $\log_{10}A_0=-4.6$, and the second set is $\phi_0=2.41$, $\log_{10}\sigma=-1.641$, and $\log_{10}A_0=-4.5$, with their comparison illustrated in Fig. \ref{fig3}.
 We find that the relevant PBH masses are both around $10^{-3}~M_\odot$, where the observational constraints mainly come from the lensing experiments \cite{Niikura:2019kqi, Croon:2020wpr}.
-It is obvious that the first set produces reasonable $f_{\rm PBH}$ (the black line), but the second set leads to strong contradiction with the experimental data (the red line).
-Actually, we will discover that the majority of the parameter spaces in Fig. \ref{fig2} results in an overproduction of PBHs, so they must be further constrained by $f_{\rm PBH}$.
+It is obvious that the first set produces reasonable $f_{\rm PBH}$ (the solid black line), but the second set leads to strong contradiction with the experimental data (the dashed black line).
+Actually, we will discover that the majority of the parameter spaces in Fig. \ref{fig2} results in an overproduction of PBHs, so they must be further constrained by $f_{\rm PBH}$.\footnote{Here, we should mention that there would be a risk of PBH overproduction, if the SGWB around nHz frequencies seen by PTAs is attributed to the SIGWs from the Gaussian curvature perturbation \cite{Franciolini:2023pbf}.
+To alleviate this problem, various attempts have been presented.
+The most common consideration is the introduction of non-Gaussianities \cite{2103.01056, 2211.01728} (e.g., a negative non-Gaussianity \cite{2307.00572, 2307.01102, 2310.11034, 2409.18983} or a logarithmic non-Gaussianity \cite{2411.07647}), but with some opposite opinions in Refs. \cite{2306.17834, 2412.19631}.
+Other investigations can also be found in the literature, with the relevant topics on the domain wall networks \cite{Gouttenoire:2023ftk}, the scalar fluctuation propagation speed \cite{Balaji:2023ehk}, the stiffer equation of state for the cosmic medium in the early Universe \cite{2309.00228, Domenech:2024rks}, the axion--gauge dynamics \cite{2307.02322}, the power spectrum with finite-width \cite{2501.00295}, and the more complex inflation models (e.g., the curvaton scenario \cite{2305.13382, 2307.03078}, the inflation model with an additional spectator tensor field \cite{2307.13109}, the Galileon inflation model \cite{2401.10925}, the radiative hybrid inflation model \cite{2402.06613}, and the bounce model \cite{2407.18976}).}